witsawa-corporation/Assignment/README.md

 # Assignment 2022

-# Instruction

-Please read already before do the assignment

-# Assignment

 Web Application: **Income and Expense Recording**

 Please create your GitHub repo for make this web app with React and Node.js + any Database (such as MySQL, MongoDB, etc)

 After finish, send your repo and important materials to apichan@witsawa.com

+# Instruction

+Please read already before do the assignment

 ## Feature